bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-07-27-newsletter.md

-- [Bitcoin Core #25351][] ensures that after an import of addresses, keys, or descriptors to a wallet, the subsequent rescan will not only scan the blockchain but also evaluate whether transactions in the mempool are relevant to the wallet.
+- [Bitcoin Core #25351][] ensures that after an import of addresses, keys, or descriptors to a wallet, the subsequent rescan will not only scan the blockchain but also evaluate whether transactions in the mempool are relevant to the wallet. {% assign timestamp="51:42" %}

 - [Core Lightning #5370][] reimplements the `commando` plugin and makes it a built-in part of CLN.
 Commando allows a node to receive commands